joshspeagle/dynesty/docs/source/faq.rst

 slightly different clustering algorithm and sampling takes place in a "pre-whitened" space based on the derived orthogonal basis.

-Our implementation of `'rslice'` more closely follows the similar method employed in PolyChord, except that we sample in the "native" space to again rigorously enforce detailed balance.
-This makes `'rslice'` more sensitive to strong correlations between many parameters as it is currently implemented.
+Our implementation of `'rslice'` more closely follows the method employed in PolyChord.

 **How many slices ("repeats") do you need to use for** `'slice'` **?**